MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-linked-entities.md

 #### Links in the same workspace

 When refresh of the data for a source dataflow occurs, that event automatically triggers a refresh process for dependent entities in all destination dataflows in the same workspace, including any calculated entities based on them.
-All other entities in the destination dataflow are refreshed according to dataflow schedule.
+All other entities in the destination dataflow are refreshed according to the dataflow schedule.
 Entities that depend on more than one source update their data whenever any of their sources updates successfully.

 It's useful to note that the entire refresh process commits at once.
 Because of this, if the destination dataflow refresh fails to refresh, the source dataflow will fail its refresh as well.